What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 Prolonged Sitting:

-Sedentary roles, especially those involving sitting for long periods without ergonomic support, can compress the discs in the lower spine, leading to nerve irritation.
+Sedentary roles, or sitting for long periods without ergonomic support, can compress the discs in the lower spine.
+This can eventually lead to sciatic nerve irritation.
 Office workers need proper posture, ergonomics, and supportive chairs to avoid being at high risk.

 Prolonged Forward Bending: